 'Moppy' (from Moth and Oppy) Camps take place on two weekends each year.
 These are intensive training courses where children can work towards the Salterns Pennants.
 On each of the Moppy Camp weekends, Salterns becomes an RYA Training Centre.

 Each pennant is run by volunteers and so parental help is needed at some point during the weekend.
 Priority is given to the children of parents who actively help.
 Usuallly up to 90 children participate in each Moppy Camp.

 Moppy Camps are always great fun and provide a formal basis upon which children can build for the rest of the season and beyond.
 They are always over subscribed and priority is given to older children.
 Sometimes children may be asked to repeat a pennant particularly if they have done very little sailing between Moppy Camps.
 The sailing pennant system may change from time to time and will be displayed in the clubhouse.

 Members will be advised by email when it is time to sign up for Moppy Camp.
 Moppy Camps are usually oversubscribed so do get your application in on time!
 Priority is given to renewing members.
 If there is space, new members will be offered a place in age order.

 Moppy camp begins at 8.30 each day and each child attending needs their own sailing clothing and buoyancy aid.
 They bring their own packed lunch and a cake, biscuits or traybake to share at the breaks.
 Each child is put in a group of children that they will stay with for the whole weekend.
-On the Saturday evening is the barbeque – the whole family is invited.
+On the Saturday evening is a BBQ and the whole family is invited.

-The Pennant Syllabi are available for download here – just perfect for printing and that little bit of pre-camp training!
+The Pennant Syllabi are displayed in the clubhouse and also are available for above - perfect for printing and that little bit of pre-camp training!